remetremet/SNMP-OIDs/OIDs/Printer-Epson-WorkForce-M300.md

 Epson WorkForce M300
 ===
-(should work with all Epson BW laser printers)
+(should work with all Epson BW laser printers, M2000 supports SNMP v1 only)

 SNMP v1 supported
 ---